 Text: Paul Hofman

-Foto: Remon van den Kommer
+Photo: Remon van den Kommer

 Video: Paradox Productions

-Theatre figurehead Barrie Stevens: Artist at heart.
+Theatre figurehead Barrie Stevens: Artist pur sang.

-Barrie enjoys the view of the Amstel from his living room.
-He talks endlessly about his life, getting older, his latest performances and his role as ambassador.
-The theme is: following your passion.
+Barrie enjoys the view of the Amstel river from his living room.
+He talks endlessly about his life, getting older, his latest performances and his ambassadorial role.
+With a common thread: following your passion.
 His living room is an oasis of calm in his busy life.
-Near his dining table, a large black-and-white photograph of Leen Jongewaard hangs on the wall.
-We have shared joys and sorrows for eighteen years.
+Near his dining table, a large black-and-white photo of Leen Jongewaard hangs on the wall.
+'For eighteen years we shared our joys and sorrows.
 With ups and downs.
-He meant everything to me, I considered him my brother, my coach and my lover.
+'He meant everything to me; I considered him my brother, coach and lover.'

-I was as green as grass when I came to the Netherlands.
-I left England, with its narrow views on homosexuality, behind me to end up in much freer Amsterdam.
+'I was as green as grass when I came to the Netherlands.
+I left England, with its narrow views on homosexuality, to end up in a much freer Amsterdam.
 Well, it was the exciting sixties.
-Wow, this felt so good.
-Barrie soon found himself in ‘the business’ as a dancer.
-I felt like a fish in the water.
-Looking back, ‘Finally, I could be myself, not having to do that sneaky stuff with boys anymore.
+Wow, this felt so good.'
+Soon Barrie landed in 'the business' as a dancer.
+'I felt like a fish in the water.
+Looking back, 'Finally I could be myself, None of that sneaking around with guys.
 Gays in those days were seen as criminals.
-No, here I could be one hundred per cent gay.
-Although Holland is his new fatherland, he cannot let go of England.
-He travels back regularly to visit his parents.
-In 2019 he received his Dutch passport.
+No, I could be 100 per cent gay here.'
+Although the Netherlands is his new homeland, he cannot let go of England.
+He regularly travels back to visit his parents.
+In 2019, he will get his Dutch passport.

 Multitalented